Version 26.1 now available! Updated for 2026!

 As Available: Contributes up to your RRSP limit using any surplus and funds from your non-registered and TFSA accounts.
 If you are a couple, this strategy should be selected for both partners as funds are contributed to each person's RRSP in proportion to their contribution limits.
 The target amount is ignored.

 Hybrid: Uses the lesser of the COLA and As Available methods.
 Use this method if your RRSP contributions are causing a draw from your emergency fund or overdraft account.
-This strategy is selected automatically by the basic optimizers.

 Withdrawal strategies apply when you are retired and use the amount you suggest subject to your registered retirement account balances and RRIF/LIF minimum withdrawals as required by law.
 From the ages 65 to 70, the Spreadsheet assumes that you put enough money in a RRIF to withdraw $2,000 per year to make use of the federal pension tax credit.
 The target amount is in current year dollars and includes any required RRIF and LIF withdrawal.
 The following withdrawal strategies are available: